 Arizona's minimum wage laws apply to all "employers."
 Arizona law defines an "employer" in the minimum wage context as any corporation, proprietorship, partnership, joint venture, limited liability company, trust, association, political subdivision of the state, individual or other entity acting directly or indirectly in the interest of an employer in relation to an employee, but does not include the state of Arizona, the United States, or a small business.
-The definition of "employer" in the minimum wage context was not changed by Proposition 206, the Fair Wages and Healthy Families Act.

-"Small businesses," as the term is defined by Arizona law, are excluded from the definition of employer and are exempt from the minimum wage requirements.
+"Small businesses" are excluded from the definition of employer and are exempt from the minimum wage requirements.
 Arizona law defines a "small business as any corporation, proprietorship, partnership, joint venture, limited liability company, trust, or association that has less than five hundred thousand dollars in gross annual revenue and that is exempt from having to pay a minimum wage under section 206(a) of title 29 of the United States Code."
+Section 206(a) of title 29 of the United States Code."
 Section 206(a) of title 29 of the United States Code is a subsection of the federal Fair Labor Standards Act (FLSA) that requires employers whose employees or enterprises are engaged in "commerce" to pay their employees a minimum wage.

 Under the FLSA, "commerce" is a broad term that refers to any form of commercial interstate interaction.
-"Commerce" includes (but is not limited to) taking payments from out-of-state customers;

-processing payments that come from out-of-state banks or credit card issuers; using a telephone, fax machine, U.S. Mail, or email to communicate with someone in another state; driving or flying to another state for job duties; and loading, unloading, or using goods that come from an out-of-state supplier (assuming that the goods were purchased from the out-of-state supplier).
+"Commerce" includes (but is not limited to) taking payments from out-of-state customers; processing payments that come from out-of-state banks or credit card issuers; using a telephone, fax machine, U.S. Mail, or email to communicate with someone in another state; driving or flying to another state for job duties; and loading, unloading, or using goods that come from an out-of-state supplier (assuming that the goods were purchased from the out-of-state supplier).